Types of Degrees Communication Sciences Majors Are Getting

 What Can You Do With a Communication Sciences Major?

 Below is a list of occupations associated with communication sciences:

 Who Is Getting a Bachelor’s Degree in Communication Sciences?

 At the countrywide level, the racial-ethnic distribution of communication sciences majors is as follows:

 |Hispanic or Latino||1,912|

-Americans aren’t the only ones with an interest in Communication Sciences.
+Students from other countries are interested in Communication Sciences, too.
 About 1.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Communication Sciences Majors Make?

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in communication sciences made a median starting salary of $25,850 per year.
 During this timeframe, most salaries fell between $23,775 (25th percentile) and $27,950 (75th percentile).